Dennis Skinner: Early life and career

-Parliamentary career
+Parliamentary career (1970–2019)

 In 1956, Skinner joined the Labour Party.
 He was chosen as Parliamentary Prospective candidate for Bolsover on 5 June 1969.
-Skinner was elected as MP for the-then safe Labour seat of Bolsover at the 1970 general election.
+Skinner was elected as MP for the then safe Labour seat of Bolsover at the 1970 general election, succeeding Harold Neal.
+He retained the seat for 49 years (receiving his highest vote share in 1970, whilst achieving his highest majority at the 1997 general election), until he lost it at the 2019 general election to Mark Fletcher of the Conservative Party.

 Due to his aggressive rhetoric, Skinner became known as the "Beast of Bolsover".
 Skinner recalls that he earned the nickname for his behaviour in a tribute debate in the Commons following the death of former Conservative Prime Minister Sir Anthony Eden in 1977: "They were making speeches about the wonder of Anthony Eden, so I got up and talked about miners and people seriously injured and dead in the pits and the £200 given to the widow.
 There was booing and then all the Tories left and the papers had a go, some serious ones".

-During his tenure in the Commons, Skinner would usually sit on the first seat of the front bench below the gangway in the Commons (known as the 'Awkward Squad Bench' because it is where rebel Labour Party MPs have traditionally sat) in a tweed jacket (whilst most other MPs wear suits) and signature red tie.
-In 2016, he stated that he had never sent an email and did not have a Twitter account.
+During most of his tenure in the Commons (in the years where the Labour Party were in opposition), Skinner would usually sit on the first seat of the front bench below the gangway in the Commons (known as the "Awkward Squad Bench" because it is where rebel Labour Party MPs have traditionally sat) in a tweed jacket (whilst most other MPs wear suits) and signature red tie.
+During the New Labour government from 1997 to 2010, Skinner sat in the equivalent spot on the government benches.

+In 1979, Skinner played a role in publicly exposing Anthony Blunt as a spy for the Soviet Union.
+On 15 November 1979, Prime Minister Margaret Thatcher revealed Blunt's wartime role in the House of Commons in reply to questions put to her by Ted Leadbitter, the MP for Hartlepool, and Skinner.
+Thatcher made a full statement to the Commons on the matter the following week:Mr. Leadbitter and Mr. Skinner: asked the Prime Minister if she will make a statement on recent evidence concerning the actions of an individual, whose name has been supplied to her, in relation to the security of the United Kingdom.Prime Minister Margaret Thatcher: The name which the hon.
+Member for Hartlepool (Mr. Leadbitter) has given me is that of Sir Anthony Blunt.

+On 7 June 1985, Skinner talked out a bill by Enoch Powell which would have banned stem cell research by moving the writ for the by-election in Brecon and Radnor; Skinner later described this as his proudest political moment.
+On 20 January 1989, he talked out a move to reduce the number of weeks at which an abortion could be legally performed in Britain by moving the writ for the Richmond by-election.